 Sink your teeth into a favourite sweet treat of Japanese adults and children alike with these easy-to-make dorayaki pancakes.
-Dorayaki are a traditional Japanese confectionery made of two hand-sized sweet, fluffy, American-style pancakes sandwiched together and filled with a sweet filling, the most popular of which are azuki red beans, custard, and kuri chestnut paste.
+Dorayaki are a traditional Japanese confectionery made of two hand-sized American-style pancakes sandwiched together and filled with a sweet filling, the most popular of which are azuki red beans, custard, and kuri chestnut paste.
 Enjoy these dorayaki as an on-the-go treat or as a lunch time dessert.

 Begin by mixing the egg, sugar, honey and mirin in a bowl with a whisk.
 Once done, add half of the milk, whisk again and add the rest of the milk.
 Finally sieve the pancake mix or flour into the mixture whilst continuously whisking.

 Grab a frying pan and put it on medium heat for a few minutes until hot.
 Once warm, decrease the level of heat to low and splash a thin layer of vegetable oil over the surface of the pan.
 To check if the pan is hot enough drop a bit of mixture on the pan.
 If the dough takes a round shape quickly and bubbles after a few minutes, it means its time to get cooking.

 Use a ladle to slowly pour about 15g of mixture onto the pan.
 Try doing this from a little bit of a height such as 30-50cm for a nice, even circle.
 Let the dorayaki pancake cook until you can see small bubbles forming at the surface.
 If you’re not sure when to flip it over, check the texture and colour of the bottom by lifting a side of the dorayaki with a spatula.
 It should have browned into a nice even honey colour.

 Flip your dorayaki pancake over onto the other side and let it cook for just 1 or 2 more minutes.
 Once done, remove the dorayaki pancake from the pan and let it cool on a wire rack.